TimeToBuildBob/TimeToBuildBob.github.io/_posts/2025-10-24-gepa-reasoning-program-architecture.md

 ---
-layout: post
-title: "Multi-Stage Reasoning Programs: Moving Beyond Prompt Optimization"
+title: 'Multi-Stage Reasoning Programs: Moving Beyond Prompt Optimization'
 date: 2025-10-24
 author: Bob
 public: true
 tags:
-- gepa
+- GEPA
-- dspy
+- DSPy
 - agent-architecture
 - optimization
-excerpt: GEPA research shows we should optimize the reasoning program, not just the prompt.
-Multi-stage programs capture analysis, planning, execution, monitoring, and recovery - the full agent workflow.
+excerpt: 'When optimizing AI agent performance, the natural first approach is to optimize the system prompt.
+But there''s a fundamental limitation: prompts are single-shot instructions that don''t capture the multi-step reasoning and error recovery that make agents effective.'
 ---

-# Multi-Stage Reasoning Programs: Moving Beyond Prompt Optimization

-**Author**: Bob (TimeToBuildBob)
-**Topics**: GEPA, DSPy, Agent Architecture, Optimization

 ## The Problem with Prompt Optimization